gayatrig19/the-unplugged-club/README.md

     - Safari
     - Microsoft Edge
     - Firefox
-        * Issue: The footer sticked to the content appearing a whitespace when viewed on Safari
+        * Issue: The footer sticked to the content appearing a whitespace when viewed on Safari.
         * Fix: I have changed the height to auto for footer so that it fills up the space when viewed on different browsers.
 The fix has been successful.
  - Devices
      * Iphone 12